 Our team will handle crafting the citations for you, which will save you time and effort.
 Plus, we’ll take it one step further to look at all the citations your competitors have gained, so we can be sure you are wherever they are.

 Just how much do online reviews matter to your business?
-One survey shows before deciding whether or not to conduct business with a company.
+One survey shows before deciding whether or not to conduct business with a company the majority of people research reviews.
 Whether or not those reviews are trusted depends largely on the demographic, with 70% of Millennials believing customer reviews (compared to 85% of them believing personal recommendations from friends and family.
 However, overall, nearly 1/3 of people trust reviews they believe to be authentic.

 Local SEO On-Page Factors